 - Feature products to help achieve their goals, such as items that promote productivity, organization or a healthy lifestyle.

 Now that you have a game plan, it’s time to start building!
-May your 2018 be full of personalization, segmentation, and of course, more revenue!
+May your New Year be full of personalization, segmentation and, of course, more revenue!